 Her eyes widened in surprise, and he dropped his arm abruptly.
 He couldn't force her to tell him what had happened, as much as he wanted to know.
 But he hated thinking that Conner was getting away with something, if that's what had really happened.
 Unsure what else to do, Logan stuffed his hands in his pockets and waited for her to speak.

 But Veronica didn't say a word.
 As far as she was concerned, she was in enemy territory, and Logan wasn't exactly an ally.
 She walked slowly to the end table, picked up the book she'd set down earlier and looked back up at Logan.
 "I think I'm gonna turn in for the night.
 Do you mind telling my sister that I headed back to the room?"

 "Thanks."
 She forced a smile and skirted around him towards the door.
 When she reached it she paused.
 "Good night."

 "Night," he replied, without looking up.
 As soon as Logan heard her leave the room, he leaned against the pool table and closed his eyes.
 He could feel a headache coming on, and he felt incredibly tired.
 Well, I guess I got through this last night unscathed after all, he thought.
 One more breakfast together, and we'll go our separate ways.
 For a couple of months, anyway.
 So I guess that's that.

 Veronica was bored out of her mind.
 She'd read for an hour and watched TV for an hour, trying to kill time until her sister came back.
-She was dying to tell Meg what had transpired between her and Connor, earlier.
+She was dying to tell Meg what had transpired between her and Conner, earlier.
 The whole thing still felt a little surreal.
 It's not every day that the guy you and your girlfriend's used to drool over at sleepover parties tries to hook up with you.